devak23/literature-english/Mark Forsyth/The Elements of Eloquence/README.md

     By reason of his fallen divinity\
     Spreading a shade: the Naiad ’mid her reeds\
     Press’d her cold finger closer to her lips.
--

 ### Idioms, Proverbs & Phrases:
-1. **Taking the mickey**: is an informal British phrase that means to make fun of someone or something, usually in an unkind way.\
+1. **Taking the mickey**: is an informal British phrase that means to make fun of someone or something, usually in an unkind way.
-2. **An ynche in a misse is as good as an ell**: A miss is as good as a mile\
+2. **An ynche in a misse is as good as an ell**: A miss is as good as a mile.
-**Throwing the baby out with the bathwater**: an idiom that means to accidentally get rid of something good when trying to get rid of something bad.\
+**Throwing the baby out with the bathwater**: an idiom that means to accidentally get rid of something good when trying to get rid of something bad.
-3. **Whole hog**: an idiom that means to do something completely or to the fullest extent.\
+3. **Whole hog**: an idiom that means to do something completely or to the fullest extent.
-4. **Dead as a doornail**: phrase meaning assuredly dead.\
+4. **Dead as a doornail**: phrase meaning assuredly dead.
-5. **To know which side your bread is buttered on**: an idiom that means to understand what is in your best interest or what will help you.\
+5. **To know which side your bread is buttered on**: an idiom that means to understand what is in your best interest or what will help you.
-6. **Enough to get your goat**: an idiom that means something is annoying or irritating to the point of making you angry
+6. **Enough to get your goat**: an idiom that means something is annoying or irritating to the point of making you angry.

 ### Vocabulary:
 **plunder**: steal goods from (a place or person), typically using force and in a time of war or civil disorder.\